Updated Nov 9, 2018

 Amazon CreateSpace is an online POD book creation tool and their free Expanded Distribution program claims to make your book available to online retailers and brick-and-mortar bookstores.
 That’s kind of a stretch because CreateSpace does not offer the discounts and returns program that brick-and-mortar bookstores insist upon.
 Self-publishers must use IngramSpark for that job.
 (Do remember that you must actually market to the booksellers.)

 Therefore (and this is a big therefore!), I advise that you opt-out of Amazon CreateSpace’s Expanded Distribution program (which is free but don’t be tempted) and instead use IngramSpark to distribute your PDF-formatted print-on-demand book everywhere else.
 That way your book will always show “in stock” in the Amazon store and you get Ingram’s great distribution everywhere else.

-Gumroad makes it easy for you to sell your book directly from their store or on your own website using one of their WordPress widgets.
+Gumroad makes it easy for you to sell your book on your own website using one of their WordPress widgets.
 Just upload your digital files and customers pay for and automatically download your books while you sleep.
 Got autographed books or other physical objects to sell?
 You get an order form so you can fulfill it yourself.